 Special Opportunities in Military Science

 Army ROTC offers a wide array of extracurricular activities.
 Students looking for excitement and action can volunteer to attend the basic airborne course, air assault, or mountain warfare training.
-Other opportunities include participation as a member of the Ranger Challenge Team or color guard as well as leadership opportunities in actual Army units both in the United States and around the world.
+Other opportunities include participation as a member of the Ranger Challenge Team, color guard, travel for culture and language immersion programs, as well as leadership opportunities in actual Army units both in the United States and around the world.

 Four-year scholarships are available for high school seniors.
 Three-and-a-half-, three-, two-and-a-half-, and two-year scholarships are available to students already enrolled as full-time students at the University.
 These are merit-based scholarships.
 Successful candidates will meet the eligibility requirements listed above and have a grade point average above 2.5.
 Scholarships pay full tuition and fees, a $600 per semester book allowance, and a monthly stipend between $300 and $500 depending on the student's year at the University.
 The North Carolina Army National Guard and the United States Army Reserve also have programs that can pay costs associated with attending the University.
 Upon graduation, cadets may become officers either in the active Army or remain in the Army Reserve.

 Upon contracting (upon receipt of a scholarship or usually in the junior year), the cadet incurs an obligation to serve in the United States Army; that service can be either active or reserve duty.
 Different programs have different obligations.
 Service obligations range from three to eight years.
-The admissions and scholarship officer, Mr. Keith Pfannenschmidt, can provide more information.
+The admissions and scholarship officer, Mr. Spencer Edwards, can provide more information.

 100 Leadership Laboratory (0).
 Drill and ceremony, marksmanship, land navigation exercises, first aid, small unit tactics, and confidence course training.
 Strongly encouraged for all basic course students and required for all advanced course students.